Discover common AWS library vulnerabilities and practical steps to keep your SDKs, apps, and cloud infrastructure secure.

 Here are a few patterns I’ve seen (and probably you’ve run into too):

-- Over-sharing in logs.
-Detailed logs help you debug, but they are equally prone to attacks if the details are elaborate.
+Detailed logs help you debug, but they are equally prone to attacks if the details are elaborate, a common issue in many cloud management challenges

 How Do You Catch These Issues?